 Radiology Lead Apron for X-Ray & Radiation Protection

 A radiology lead apron is one of the most important radiation protection garments used in hospitals, diagnostic centres, dental clinics, cath labs, operation theatres and imaging departments.
-It helps protect doctors, radiographers, technicians, nurses, surgeons, patients and other healthcare professionals from scattered X-ray radiation during medical imaging and fluoroscopy procedures.

 What is a Radiology Lead Apron?